realA10001986/SID/README.md

 ##### &#9654; WiFi channel

-Here you can select one out of 13 channels, or have the TCD choose a random channel for you.
+Here you can select one out of 13 channels, or have the SID choose a random channel for you.
 The default channel is 1.

 ---